alduethadyn/claude-commands/commands/jira/create.md

      - Any relevant components or labels

 3. **Analyze Template Structure**
-   - Read the JIRA template from `~/.claude/jira_template.md`
+   - Read the JIRA template from `~/.claude/jira_template_v3.md`
    - Understand the required sections and metadata fields

 4. **Generate Ticket Content**
    - Create a meaningful ticket title based on the user's description
-   - Fill in the metadata fields:
+   - Fill in the Project Information section:
      - Project: Use "EM" as default (can be adjusted)
      - Priority: Based on user input or default to "Medium"
-     - Labels: Prompt for labels once per session.
+     - Labels: Prompt for labels once per session
      - Assignee: Use ENV['JIRA_EMAIL'] default
    - Generate Description section:
-     - Background: Explain the context and problem
+     - Context: Explain the problem and why work is needed
-     - Proposed Solution: High-level technical approach
+     - Technical approach: High-level overview of the solution
-   - Create References and Notes section with placeholders for:
+   - Create References and Notes section:
-     - Code Context (to be filled during implementation)
-     - Related Tickets/Docs
+     - Code Context: Placeholders for file references with GitHub permalinks
-     - Testing Considerations
+     - Testing Considerations: Specific requirements and test scenarios
-     - Rollout/Deployment notes
    - Generate Acceptance Criteria:
-     - Create specific, testable conditions
+     - Create specific, testable conditions with code/link examples
      - Include feature flag considerations
-     - Add test coverage expectations
+     - Add validation and error handling requirements

 5. **Create Ticket File**
    - Generate a filename based on ticket type and summary